mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 The most important message from this section is that StringBuilder should be used always when many concatenations are performed, for example in a loop.

+### Avoid creating too many strings

+It is very general rule and related to StringBuilder case, but I would like to illustrate it with small performance tip.
+When you are logging message, mostly on lower levels which can occur often, there is a temptation write something like that:

+{% highlight java %}
+log.debug("[Cached] User id=" + getUserId() + ", date=" + new Date());
+{% endhighlight %}

+It will be fine in small to medium applications, but if you considered big ones and parts of code that are called all the time it may be an issue.
+Why?
+Because even is logging level would be higher (INFO, WARN etc.) the String would be created and saved in memory before evaluating that.
+There may be some computation cost, but I mostly think about memory here.
+The proper solution is:

+{% highlight java %}
+if (log.isDebugEnabled()) {
+    log.debug("[Cached] User id=" + getUserId() + ", date=" + new Date());
+}
+{% endhighlight %}

+It can be even prettier with lambdas:

+{% highlight java %}
+log.debug("Some long-running operation returned {}", () -> "[Cached] User id=" + getUserId() + ", date=" + new Date());
+{% endhighlight %}

+Now, there is no need to construct a String.
+It may not be the first thing to blame during performance research, but shows that you can easily write better code with minor changes.

+Of course this post could be much longer and cover even more cases - but I wanted to extract those I see as most interesting and easy to adopt - even if the technology behind it is advanced.
+In the most cases, before you start troubling yourself with finesse code-level optimizations, you should use approaches that can provide immediate result - and buy you some time for better problem tackling.
+Don't get me wrong - the more you know, the better, always.
+But as [Donald Knuth said](https://en.wikiquote.org/wiki/Donald_Knuth){:target="_blank"}:

+> We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%

+Yes, I know that someone may call my logging example as a root of all evil ;-)

 ## Conclusion

 Even if String performance does not look like a hot topic for performance engineer, it is better to know how they works and why.
 I hope this guide will be helpful for everyone, especially those who can't sleep because of OutOfMemory exceptions.